thehui87/Learning-Godot/tutorial_transforms.md

 ##### Orthonormal Matrices

-However, if the Matrix has been scaled (vectors are not normals), or the basis vectors are not orthogonal (90°), the inverse transform will not work.
+However, if the Matrix has been scaled (vectors are not unit length), or the basis vectors are not orthogonal (90°), the inverse transform will not work.
 In other words, inverse transform is only valid in _orthonormal_ matrices.
 For this, these cases an affine inverse must be computed.

 The transform, or inverse transform of an identity matrix will return the position unchanged: